 Yes, you can take hair growth vitamins whilst breastfeeding.

 While there is no evidence that hair growth vitamins can cause harm to a nursing infant, breastfeeding women should also be aware that taking certain supplements may affect their own breast milk supply.

 If you are considering taking hair growth vitamins while breastfeeding, be sure to speak with your doctor first.

 - Hair Gummy Vitamins: Hair Gummies provide nutrition to help support a foundation for longer, stronger, more beautiful looking hair; With these biotin gummies, you don’t need to worry about swallowing capsules or dealing with negative side effects such as digestive upsets

-- Gummies Help Support Hair Growth with Biotin, Vitamin E and C
+- Hair Vitamins Help Support Hair Growth with Biotin Vitamin E and C

-- Tasty Red Berry Flavor Supplement For Men and Women
+- Tasty Red Berry Flavor Hair Supplement For Women and Men

 Can I Take Biotin Supplement While Breastfeeding?

 If you’re hoping to get thicker hair, there is no evidence to suggest that biotin supplementation is harmful to breastfeeding infants.

 However, as with any supplement, biotin supplements can interact with certain medications, so it is important to be aware of this before taking biotin while breastfeeding.